A group of broadcast and media industry suppliers have collaborated to form the Alliance for IP Media Solutions (AIMS).

 The alliance’s efforts will be focused on promoting the adoption, standardisation, development and refinement of open protocols for media over IP, with an initial emphasis on VSF TR-03 and TR-04, SMPTE 2022-6 and AES67.

-Andreas Hilmer, director of marketing & communications with Lawo, said “AIMS’s support of open standards and technical recommendations such as TR-03, TR-04 and AES67 afford us an opportunity to eliminate the fragmentation of implementations that our industry has endured over the last 20 years—our chance to avoid repeating expensive and time consuming mistakes of the past.”
+Andreas Hilmer, director of marketing and communications with Lawo, said: “AIMS’ support of open standards and technical recommendations such as TR-03, TR-04 and AES67 afford us an opportunity to eliminate the fragmentation of implementations that our industry has endured over the last 20 years – our chance to avoid repeating expensive and time consuming mistakes of the past.”

-As broadcasters and other media companies look to use IP workflows to speed and streamline the movement and management of increasingly complex content, and adapt their businesses to better compete with other content options such as over the top (OTT), AIMS believe that open standards are the key to protecting current investments and ensuring long-term interoperability.
+As broadcasters and other media companies look to use IP workflows to speed and streamline the movement and management of increasingly complex content, and adapt their businesses to better compete with other content options such as OTT, AIMS believe that open standards are the key to protecting current investments and ensuring long-term interoperability.

 Specifically, the alliance will prioritise three key strategies: